PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 		- He saw the purity and potential within Draven
 			- The darkness within the shard never affected him.
 		- Seeing Draven as an ultimate force for good, he gave him two things:
-			- The White Flameblade
+			- The *Etherseraph*
-			- The dragonshard fragment
+			- A *FKD* fragment
 		- Draven took an Oath to protect the Shard with his life, and to use the light of Siberys to hold back the forces of Khyber

 	- Aeren d'Cannith
-		- ***Major Motivation:*** To discover the extent of House Cannith's involvement in the Day of Mourning
+		- ***Major Motivation:*** To discover the true process of the creation of Warforged and what changed between  the originals and the modern creations.
 		- Was adopted into House Cannith about 20 years ago at the age of 18 y/o as the Youngest Master Artificer (and only Master Artificer without a Mark of Creation) ever named within the house.
 			- Due to his invention of the ingenious Everbright Lantern
 		- He is now the Mentor to Miri, the magewright currently living in Shavelant.
+		- He was always very interested in the warforged and their creation.
-		- Aeren knew Geralt's parents for a short time when he was adopted into the House.
+		- Aeren knew of Geralt's parents before they died, and knew they were very important.
+			- He didn't know what they were researching, but he knew it was highly classified.
-		- He does not know what Geralt's schematics say, but he knows that they are written in Sibernyan
+		- He does not know what Geralt's schematics say, but he knows that they were written in an ancient draconic dialect (**Sibernyan**)
-		- He knows House Cannith had something to do with the Day of Mourning, and is trying to find out more. (needs development: why does he know something is up?)
+		- He has come across a few pages of his own **(figure to what those pages reveal?)** but has not been able to translate them.

 **Artifacts**
 - Artifact 1: ***Fractured Khyber Dragonshard (FKD) & Fragments***
 	- Their existence was kept a closely guarded secret by Varyn.
-		- Mordakesh and his followers eventually learned of them, and have been hunting them down since.
+		- Mordakesh and his followers eventually learned of their location, and have been hunting them down since.
 		- Varyn was followed when he began searching for them.
 He found the first fragment, but tipped the LoD off to the others.
-	- Contains imprisoned consciousness of Rak Tulkesh
+	- Contains imprisoned essence of Rak Tulkesh
 	- Grants user powers if their soul is tainted
 	- Who has them
-		- Woe: main shard + 1 fragment
+		- Woe: main shard + 1 fragment (taken from Lick in session 1)
 		- Professor Baelen ir'Torn: 1 fragment (Needs development, where/how did he find it?)
 		- Hrothgar: 1 fragment, obtained from Draven when Hrothgar battled and killed him

 - Artifact 2: ***Etherseraph***
+	- The Etherseraph was crafted by Varyn following the Silver Flame's creation.
+	- In addition to a powerful weapon, the Etherseraph is a tool:
+		- The white flame of the Etherseraph will clear the fog of the Mourning and light the way to the Gate of the Silver Flame.
+		- The Gate is the entrance to the pocket dimension that contains the actual Silver Flame.
+	- Over the years, Varyn has gifted it to many people he deemed worthy to carry it, the most notable being Tira Miron, who, years ago, used it to reseal an escaped Overlord and become the Voice of the Silver Flame.
+	- Draven Flameforge was another that was trained by Varyn, and gifted the Etherseraph to wield in the name of Siberys.
-	- Currently in Varyn's possession, obtained when he battled and killed Draven
+	- It is now in Hrothgar's possession, obtained when he killed Draven in battle.
-	- Contains runes that tell of the location of the Silver Flame
-		- Unlocks a portal in the Mournland that teleports to Vault deep under Xen'Drik jungle
-		- sword was created by Varyn when vault was originally sealed, gave it to Draven
-		- Varyn felt useless, saw potential in Draven as a protector
-		- Aids in travel through the Mournland, glows blue when pointed in the correct direction

-- Artifact 3: ***Steelhardt***
+- Artifact 3: ***Steelhardt (The Prototype)***
 	- Originally developed by Geralt's Parents as a device that could transfer consciousness to a corpse, producing immortality.
-	- Worked by attaching a willing soul to a Siberys Dragonshard, then implanting the device into a corpse.
-	- Marix d'Cannith & the LoD wanted to use it to create an avatar that could wield Rak Tulkesh's power and destroy the Silver Flame
-	- This failed because:
-		- It was intended for a consciousness to take over a corpse, not to absorb a great power into a living body
-		- The consciousness of an Overlord can never be contained within a Siberys Dragonshard, it is too closely connected to Siberys.
-	- Instead, the power of Rak Tulkesh corrupted the shard within the device, along with Vorak's body.
-While this granted him increased power, it came at the cost of a short life.
-	- However, when he attempted to destroy the Silver Flame, the awesome power of the Silver Flame broke the Steelhardt's protection mechanisms, allowing the corrupted power to consume Vorak completely.
-This gave him a quasi-immortality, similar to Lichdom, but cost him his individuality, turning him into a rage-fueled killer.
-	- The only way to destroy Vorak is to complete a ritual that can 'cleanse' the corrupted shard within.
-	- It can then be used as a way to 'cleanse' Woe?
-		- It was made to store a consciousness, so it can be used to steal Rak Tulkesh's consciousness from the Fractured Dragonshard (once the fragments are reunited).
+	- Geralt's parent knew that the transference would only be successful if balance between all 3 *Aspects of the Progenitors* were maintained.
+		- **Siberys's aspect:** Light, Divinity
+		- **Khyber's aspect:** Darkness, Impiety
+		- **Eberron's aspect:** Materialism, Tangibility
+	- Any imbalance of these 3 (like only using a Khyber/Siberys shard without the other) would result in an imbalance of the soul, causing psychosis.
+	- Yelena and Norbit created a single prototype that worked fully as intended.
+They combined Siberys and Khyber dragonshards into the device, which allowed those two aspects to be fulfilled.
+		- They never wrote down how they manage to combine those two shards into a single device.
+All other attempts made by Cannith Artificers have always failed, and only one shard can be installed without the device failing, which has caused psychosis in almost all subjects it was originally attempted on.
+		- Cannith artificers developed a work-around to the psychosis issue: They wipe the soul's memories upon transference to the Warforged body.
+	- The LoD seek to use a Steelhardt to transfer Rak Tulkesh's essence from the FKD into a living avatar, so that he could be freed from his bonds and reign over Eberron once again (See Woe's plot pieces).

 - **Villains**
 	- Vorak
-		- Underwent ritual before Woe using the Steelhardt and led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
-			- Due to an inherent failure in the Steelhardt, his attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself with the Mourning.
+		- Vorak was House Cannith's most skilled assassin, loyal to the House for most of his life.
+Originally a half-elf, he served for over a hundred years until his age forced him out of field work, though he remained a top advisor for covert activities within the House.
 		- He was sent by Marix d'Clone to kill Geralt's parents after they fled House Cannith.
+		- Voluntarily underwent House Cannith's very first attempt at using the Steelhardt to transfer a soul to another body.
+		- The transfer was successful, moving Vorak from his original body to a younger, stronger one from a random deceased soldier.
+		- While he retained his memories, his mind quickly became plagued with dark thoughts, his grip on reality worsening.
+		- He went rogue, and was manipulated by Mordakhesh, who focused Vorak's mind to one objective: destory the Silver Flame.
+		- Bolstered by new dark powers infused into his Steelhardt by Mordakesh, he led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
+			- His attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself by causing the Mourning.
 		- Now he roams the land, destroying villages, feeding off the rage of the survivors, and using it to resurrect himself should he fall in battle.
-		- Heart was replaced with the Steelhardt.
+		- His darkness-infused Steelhardt causes him to achieve quasi-lichdom through unique means:
+			- Should his body ever die, his soul will be kept safe in his Steelhardt until it is placed into a new body.
-			- The survivors get the unrelenting urge to find Vorak and kill him, but if Vorak is dead they find the Steelhardt instead.
+			- The survivors of his onslaughts get the unrelenting urge to find Vorak and kill him, but if Vorak is dead they find the Steelhardt instead.
-			- The rage consumed them, and forces them to plunge the artifact into their own chest, killing them, and allowing Vorak to resurrect through their body.
+			- Once one of the survivors finds his Steehardt, rage consumes them, and forces them to plunge the artifact into their own chest, killing them, and allowing Vorak to resurrect through their body.
+			- This process can only be stopped through a ritual involving a Siberys Dragonshard

 	- Woe
-		- Was killed by Lick's father who was wearing a dragonshard fragment, during a battle in the Last War.
+		- Was originally a human soldier fighting in the Last war under his commanding officer, Forge.
-		- He was revived by Mordakesh and the resources of the Lords of Dust.
-		- He accepted a deal from Mordakesh to undergo a profane ritual, implanting the main piece of the Fractured Khyber Dragonshard into his chest.
+		- During a battle, he was locked into a duel with Lick's father, who wore a fragment of the *FKD* around his neck.
+		- During this duel, Forge set off an explosion that completed their objective, but also killed Forge, Woe, Lick's father, and most others that were involved in this battle.
+		- Woe's proximity to the fragment of the *FKD* during his death caused his soul to be tainted, keeping him in 'Limbo' after death.
+		- Mordakhesh - led by the Draconic Prophecy - resurrected Woe in a profane ritual that stored his soul into the *FKD*, fusing it with the essence of Rak Tulkesh, and containing it in a Warforged body.
-		- This gave him dark powers, sourced from Rak Tulkesh's consciousness, which is trapped within.
+		- This gave him dark powers, sourced from Rak Tulkesh's essence, which is trapped within.
+The only limit to his power being the remaining FKD fragments that are still out in the world.
+		- Woe's soul, now heavily influenced by the Overlord of Rage, works fanatically under Mordakhesh's guidance.
+		- ***Motivation:***
+			- Forge's decision to sacrifice himself and all of his men, including Woe, caused Woe to become extremely tribal, going to extreme means to protect any he deems as 'his people', and to destroy any who he perceives as threatening their existence.
-		- With the whispers of Rak Tulkesh in his head, he seeks to reunite the shard fragments and use the power to unleash the Overlord upon Eberron once again.
+			- He seeks to reunite all of the *FKD* fragments and use that power to liberate his newfound race of Warforged, and wipe all who oppose him from the planet.

 	- Mordakhesh
 		- Lieutenant to Rak Tulkhesh
 		- Commands the Lords of Dust & performed ritual on Woe
-		- Has been hunting the Dragonshard fragments for a long time
+		- Has been hunting the FKD fragments for a long time
 			- Ever since Varyn went looking for them
+		- Has been guiding Woe to seek out the *FKD* fragments, telling him they will give him the power to achieve his own goals
+		- Mardakhesh has kept a secret from Woe - the reunification of the FKD and its shards will allow Rak Tulkesh to use Woe's soul as a catalyst - destroying Rak Tulkesh's prison and allowing his avatar to once again claim dominion over Eberron, shattering Woe's soul in the process.

 	- Hrothgar
 		- Bjorn's brother
 		- Usurped Bjorn's position as the Chieftian of the Stormpeak Clan
-		- Killed Draven and took his fractured dragonshard fragment and white flameblade, further increasing his power and dark taint on the surrounding land.
+		- Killed Draven and took his fractured dragonshard fragment and white flameblade, further increasing his power and dark influence on the surrounding land.

 - **Factions**
 	- House Cannith
 		- The leader of Cannith south is Marix d'Cannith.
-			- He was kidnapped and replaced by a shape-shifting agent (AKA Marix d'Clone) sometime before the Steelhardt was completed and used on Vorack.
-			- The real Marix is being held?
-Or is he dead?
-		- Marix d'Clone ordered the use of the Steelhardt in the ritual involving Vorack.
+		- Marix ordered the use of the Steelhardt in the ritual involving Vorack.
 		- He also put the hit out on Geralt's parents.
-		- ***Secret***: Marix d'Cannith was replaced by a LoD shapeshifter several years ago, before the Day of Mourning.
-		- (Needs developing: Who is the shapeshifter specifically?
-What are his motivations?)

 	- Church of the Silver Flame
 		- ***Secret***: Doesn't actually know where the Silver Flame is kept.